mike-fr13/VotingDApp/README.md

 To get started with the application, please refer to the individual README files in the backend and frontend directories for setup instructions and usage guidelines.

+# Deployment
+The Voting DApp is deployed on [Vercel](https://voting-dapp-beryl.vercel.app/)

 Feel free to explore the code and documentation to understand the inner workings of the VotingDApp.
 Happy voting!